loggr/agents/README.markdown

-## Loggr Agents
+## Loggr

-NOTE: This repository is no longer being used to maintain Loggr agents.
-All Loggr agents have been split out into their own platform-specific repositories.
+NOTE: This repository is no longer maintained.
+All Loggr agents have been split out into platform-specific repositories.
+See below for repository links.

 * .Net - https://github.com/loggr/loggr-dotnet
 * Ruby/Rails - https://github.com/loggr-rb